 With the White House and Republicans moving toward a possible deal to raise the debt ceiling, corporate and other special interest groups are mobilizing to fight cuts in their prized programs and elimination of special tax breaks.

 The White House upped the ante this week by committing to $4 trillion in cuts over the next decade.
-In a major break with Republican orthodoxy on Wednesday, top-ranking Senator, Jon Kyl, R-Ariz., announced Republicans were open to between $150 billion and $200 billion in revenue increases as part of a deal.
+In a major break with Republican orthodoxy on Thursday, top-ranking Senator, Jon Kyl, R-Ariz., announced Republicans will approve between $150 billion and $200 billion in revenue increases as part of a deal.

 This marks a major departure for the caucus, which has stood firm over the last few weeks by refusing to include even modest revenue increases as part of a package to lift the debt ceiling.
 But House Speaker John Boehner met secretly with President Obama this past weekend, where the two discussed the possibility of as much as $1 trillion in unspecified new revenues, according to published reports.